PoliticalGraveyard.com

 Ames, Walker — of De Soto, Jefferson County, Mo.
 Democrat.
 Mayor of De Soto, Mo., 1967.
 Still living as of 1967.

 Ames, William A. — of New London, New London County, Conn.
-Member of Connecticut Prohibition Party State Executive Committee, 1927.
-Presumed deceased.
+Prohibition candidate for Connecticut state house of representatives from New London, 1910; member of Connecticut Prohibition Party State Executive Committee, 1922-27.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."